mozilla/sphinx-js/README.rst

 2.1
   * Aggregate PathTaken errors, and report them all at once.
 This means you don't have to run JSDoc repeatedly while cleaning up large projects.
   * Fix a bytes-vs-strings issue that crashed on versions of Python 3 before 3.6. (jhkennedy)
+  * Tolerate JS files that have filename extensions other than ".js".
+Before, when combined with custom jsdoc configuration that ingested such files, incorrect object pathnames were generated, which led to spurious "No JSDoc documentation was found for object ..." errors.

 2.0.1
   * Fix spurious syntax errors while loading large JSDoc output by writing it to a temp file first. (jhkennedy)